Itera/docker-intro-workshop/README.md

 In order to solve all the tasks you need to share the drive you cloned this repository to.

+### Windows 10 Home Edition
+If you have Windows 10 Home Edition you need to install [Docker Toolbox](https://github.com/docker/toolbox/releases) instead.

+NOTE: If you use Docker Toolbox you need to replace `localhost` with `192.168.99.100` when you solve the tasks.

 ### Linux
 On Linux (Ubuntu) you can follow [this](https://docs.docker.com/install/linux/docker-ce/ubuntu/) guide.